Skip to main content

 5 Health Benefits of Oregano & 5 Side Effects (+ Tips for Uses)

-Oregano is a popular spice that gives a special flavor to Mediterranean dishes.
-But the plant also has great healing properties: among other things, it is considered a natural antibiotic.
-Here you can learn about how oregano benefits your health and find out what oregano is good for.
+Not only is oregano is a popular herb that adds a special flavor to Mediterranean dishes, but the plant also has great healing properties and is considered a natural antibiotic, among other things.
+Here you can learn about how oregano benefits your health and what it is good for.

 Whether it’s pizza, pasta, meat or fish, oregano’s slightly tangy, aromatic flavor is a wonderful match for Mediterranean cuisine.
-The use as a spice, however, is not at all long common, because for a long time the benefit as a medicinal herb was in the foreground.
-Even in ancient times, people valued the herb as a proven remedy.
+Its use as a herb in cooking, however, has not been common for all that long, because its benefits as a medicinal herb took center stage for a long time and people valued it as a tried-and-tested remedy even as far back as in ancient times.

 Interesting Facts About Oregano